 - The research in immuno-oncology trials has increased.

-- As per a source, In the past five years, 57 newly discovered drugs received approval for 89 indications.
+- In the past five years, 57 newly discovered drugs received approval for 89 indications.

 - In 2019, 11 oncology drugs received FDA approvals.

-- Seven of these approvals were for the drugs used in the treatment of solid tumors, and four were the drugs used to treat hematologic malignancies.
+- Seven of these approvals were for the drugs used to treat solid tumors, and four were the drugs used to treat hematologic malignancies.

-Besides these improvements, the clinical trials in oncology present a few challenges that need to be overcome.
-Here are the top challenges in oncology
+Besides these improvements, the clinical trials in oncology present a few challenges to overcome.
+Here are the top challenges in oncology.

 Top 7 challenges in oncology clinical trials